strahinjazoranovic/Apothecare/README.md

       .
 Go to the Import tab.

       .
-Click Choose File and select apothecare.sql from the project folder.
+Click Choose File and select apothecare.sql from the MySQL folder.

       .
 Scroll down and press Import.